Daughter of Earth: Critical reception and analysis

 Andrew C. Yerkes argues that Daughter of Earth stands out among other literature of the 1930s which remained sexist in its portrayals of women.
 He addresses the gender reversal apparent in the novel.
 Marie is untraditionally masculine, while she becomes more and more attracted to effeminate men.
 He connects Marie's love of Anand to her love of India, claiming Anand is India personified.
 Similarly, Paula Rabinowitz looks at Daughter of Earth in contrast to proletarian literature dealing with gender roles in marriage, family, and sexuality written by men.
 She explains that Smedley and other female writers show women revolting against the stereotypes enhanced by marriage, family, and heterosexuality.
 Daughter of Earth, according to Rabinowitz, is an “antidomestic novel” (84).
 Rabinowitz also takes on the arguments made by Walter Rideout who claims sexuality in proletarian literature is seen as healthy.
 Rabinowitz notes that proletarian literature written by women would suggest otherwise, likely because it looks at sexuality from the perspective of women instead of men.
 Novels like Daughter of Earth depict sexual activity as repressive for women.
 The oppression of female sexuality in the working class is shown to be similar to class oppression in the United States.
 The working class is viewed as masculine, yet it needs women in order to be successful in creating unity within the class.
 Therefore, the issue of sexuality creates conflict in working-class unity.

 Family dynamics also play a vital role in the novel.
 Unlike other 1930s Leftist novels, Daughter of Earth depicted family as a negative entity which would ruin an individual's chances for a happy life.
 The role of the daughter is pertinent to the novel.
 Daughter symbolizes legacy, not just of the family, but also, in the case of Daughter of Earth, of the nation and the world.
 Yerkes notes that Smedley's Freudian psychoanalysis made her all too aware of philosophy.
 Smedley consciously uses her psychoanalysis when addressing her issues with gender in Daughter of Earth.
 As a child, Marie has an extreme hatred for her mother and feels her father can do no wrong.
 Barbara Foley makes a similar Freudian argument when she acknowledges Marie's connection between the belt buckle of Juan Diaz and the colorful belt her father wore.

 Daughter of Earth also presents images of motherhood in such a negative light that Marie Rogers vows to escape marriage and all it entails.
 In “A Wake for Mother: The Maternal Deathbed in Women’s Fiction” Judith Kegan Gardiner elaborates on the role of motherhood in Daughter of Earth.
 She explains the role of mothers in recent literature as a juxtaposition between traditional womanly roles and the protagonist's desire to break free.
-Marie's mother's death signifys an end.
+Marie's mother's death signifies an end.